dalane/access-control/README.md

 ### Minimum requirements in a policy

-A policy must contain the following minimum properties:
+A policy must contain the following minimum properties in order to work.

 - version
 - id